hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 ## Providers

 A provider is responsible for understanding API interactions and exposing resources.
-Providers generally are an IaaS (e.g. Alibaba Cloud, AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Cloud, DNSimple, Cloudflare).
+[Providers](https://registry.terraform.io/browse/providers) generally are an IaaS (e.g. Alibaba Cloud, AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Cloud, DNSimple, Cloudflare).
 There are 3 Azure providers in Terraform

 * Azure - Used to interact with Azure public cloud, Azure gov cloud or one of the sovereign clouds.
 It uses the Azure Resource Manager (Azure RM) API.
 * Azure Stack - On premise extension of Microsoft Azure.
 It uses the same ARM API, but some of the versions and resources are different.
-* Azure Active Direcory - Explicitly deals with Azure AD
+* Azure Active Directory - Explicitly deals with Azure AD

 Providers have: